Accounting policies and procedures

 6. ACCOUNTING FOR LIABILITIES

-Liabilities shall be accounted for in compliance with the principles laid sown in ASBG 3, ASBG 8 and ASBG 9.
+6.1.1 A liability is an existing obligation of the university arising from past events, the settlement of which is expected to reduce economically useful resources.
+Liabilities shall be accounted for in compliance with the principles laid down in ASBG 3, ASBG 8 and ASBG 9.

-6.1.2 The accrual basis of accounting is followed when accounting for liabilities whereby all liabilities arising in the reporting period are included in the balance sheet of the reporting period.
+6.1.2 The accrual basis of accounting shall be applied in accounting for liabilities, whereby all liabilities arising in the reporting period shall be recognised in the balance sheet of that reporting period.

-6.1.3 Liabilities are divided on the balance sheet into current liabilities and non-current liabilities based on whether they are expected to be liquidated within a year or in a longer period of time starting from the end of the financial year.
-Current liabilities are liabilities that are expected to be settled in the ordinary course of business, liabilities that are held primarily for the purpose of trading and liabilities that are due to be settled within 12 months from the end of the financial year.
-Non-current liabilities are liabilities, which are likely to be realised later than 12 months from the end of the financial year.
+6.1.3 Liabilities shall be classified in the balance sheet as current or non-current depending on whether they are expected to be settled within twelve months or after more than twelve months from the end of the financial year.
+Current liabilities are liabilities that are expected to be settled in the ordinary course of operations, are held primarily for trading purposes, or are due to be settled within twelve months from the end of the financial year.
+Non-current liabilities are liabilities that are expected to be settled more than twelve months after the end of the financial year.

-6.1.4 Upon initial recognition all financial liabilities are measured at their cost which includes any directly attributable transaction costs.
-After initial recognition, financial liabilities are measured at their amortised cost.
+6.1.4 Upon initial recognition, financial liabilities shall be measured at cost, including directly attributable transaction costs.
+After initial recognition, financial liabilities shall be measured at amortised cost.

-6.1.5 The amortised cost of current financial liabilities is generally equal to their nominal value.
-Therefore, current financial liabilities are measured in the amount payable.
+6.1.5 The amortised cost of current financial liabilities generally equals their nominal value.
+Accordingly, current financial liabilities shall be measured at the amount payable.

-6.1.6 Non-current financial liabilities are recognised initially at the fair value of the consideration received (less any transaction costs).
-Thereafter they are measured at their amortised cost using the effective interest method.
+6.1.6 Non-current financial liabilities shall be initially recognised at the fair value of the consideration received, less directly attributable transaction costs.
+Thereafter, they shall be measured at amortised cost using the effective interest method.

-6.1.7 Liabilities denominated in a foreign currency are translated by applying the exchange rate of the European Central Bank valid at the date of the transaction.
-When a liability is settled in a foreign currency, the amount paid is converted into euros at the rate of the European Central Bank on the day of payment.
-Exchange gains and losses arising on translation are recognised in the account group 608 or 658, depending on their nature.
-At the end date of the financial year, liabilities denominated in a foreign currency are translated into euros using the exchange rates of the European Central Bank valid at that date.
+6.1.7 Liabilities denominated in a foreign currency shall be translated using the exchange rate of the European Central Bank (ECB) prevailing on the transaction date.
+When a liability is settled in a foreign currency, the amount paid shall be translated into euros using the ECB exchange rate on the payment date.
+Exchange gains and losses arising on translation shall be recognised in account group 608 or 658, as appropriate.
+At the end of the financial year, liabilities denominated in foreign currencies shall be translated into euros using the ECB exchange rates prevailing on the reporting date.

 6.2 Trade payables

-Trade payables are recognised in the account category 201.
-Detailed accounting records by supplier are kept in NAV accounts payable where only one card is opened for each vendor.
+Trade payables shall be recognised in account category 201.
+Detailed accounting records by supplier shall be maintained in the NAV accounts payable subledger, in which only one vendor account shall be opened for each supplier.

 6.3 Staff payables

-6.3.1 Staff payables are recognised in the account category 202.
-Wages earned but not paid to employees, remuneration for leave, payables for travel and economic expenses and other staff payables are recognised as staff payables in the reporting period.
+6.3.1 Staff payables shall be recognised in account category 202.
+Wages earned but not yet paid, accrued leave remuneration, payables relating to travel and business expenses, and other staff-related payables shall be recognised as staff payables in the reporting period.

-6.3.2 The procedure for remuneration of the university’s employees is laid down in the Rules for Remuneration.
+6.3.2 The procedure for remuneration of the university’s employees shall be laid down in the Rules for Remuneration.

-6.3.3 Wages are calculated based on an employment contract concluded with the employee, additional remuneration order, documents regarding wage deductions, etc. Remuneration for works and services performed under a contract for services, authorisation agreement, author’s contract or any other contract under the law of obligations is calculated based on the contract entered into with the person and the accompanying instrument of delivery and receipt and payment order.
-Remuneration to professors emeriti, associate professors emeriti and honoray members is paid in accordance with the Universities Act and the university’s legislation.
+6.3.3 Wages shall be calculated on the basis of an employment contract concluded with the employee, an additional remuneration order, documents relating to wage deductions, and other relevant documentation.
+Remuneration for work and services performed under a contract for services, authorisation agreement, author’s contract, or other contract under the Law of Obligations Act shall be calculated on the basis of the contract concluded with the person and the related instrument of delivery and acceptance and payment order.
+Remuneration to professors emeriti, associate professors emeriti, and honorary members shall be paid in accordance with the Universities Act and the university’s legislation.

-6.3.4 The head of the structural unit or a person appointed by the head of the structural unit and the Human Resources Office employee who enters the source data in the NAV human resources and payroll module are responsible for the accuracy of the source data required for calculating remuneration.
-All payroll source data (including the financing sources) must be entered in the NAV human resources and payroll module by the employees of the Human Resources Office and all other payroll source documents must be submitted to the Payroll Division no later than the 23rd day of the current month. [entry into force 01.01.2023]
+6.3.4 The head of the structural unit or a person appointed by the head of the structural unit, together with the Human Resources Office employee entering the source data into the NAV human resources and payroll module, shall be responsible for the accuracy of the source data required for calculating remuneration.
+All payroll source data (including financing sources) shall be entered into the NAV human resources and payroll module by employees of the Human Resources Office.
+All other payroll source documents shall be submitted to the Payroll Division no later than the 23rd day of the current month. [entry into force 01.01.2023]

-6.3.5 Records of employees’ working time are kept electronically in the NAV human resources and payroll module.
+6.3.5 Records of employees’ working time shall be maintained electronically in the NAV human resources and payroll module.

 6.3.6 Remuneration shall be calculated once a month and paid to the employee’s bank account no later than the last day of the current month, unless otherwise provided in the contract.

-6.3.7 The liability that shall be paid for vacation time earned and expensed in the reporting period but not paid, including the social tax and unemployment insurance premium, are recognised as vacation pay payables.
-The inventory of vacation pay payables is made as of the end of the financial year and the current carrying amount is adjusted to reality.
-Advances of vacation pay are recorded in the account 10393000 “Salary and vacation pay advances”. [entry into force 01.01.2023]
+6.3.7 Liabilities relating to vacation time earned and expensed in the reporting period but not yet paid, including social tax and unemployment insurance contributions, shall be recognised as vacation pay payables.
+An inventory of vacation pay payables shall be performed as at the end of the financial year, and the carrying amount shall be adjusted as necessary.
+Advances of vacation pay shall be recorded in account 10393000 “Salary and vacation pay advances”. [entry into force 01.01.2023]

-6.3.8 Detailed accounting records of are kept in NAV accounts payable where one card is opened for each reporting person.
+6.3.8 Detailed accounting records for reporting persons shall be maintained in the NAV accounts payable subledger, in which one card shall be opened for each reporting person.

 6.4 Other payables and advances received

-6.4.1 Tax arrears, accrued expenses, grant liabilities, prepayments received for grants and other advances received are recognised as other payables and advances received.
-Other payables and advances received are recognised in the account category 203.
+6.4.1 ax liabilities, accrued expenses, grant liabilities, prepayments received for grants, and other advances received shall be recognised as other payables and advances received.
+Other payables and advances received shall be recognised in account category 203.

-6.4.2 Current tax liabilities that have not been transferred to the Tax and Customs Board and fines or penalty payments on tax arrears are recognised as taxes payable.
-Taxes payable are recognised in the account group 2030.
+6.4.2 Current tax liabilities not yet transferred to the Tax and Customs Board, as well as fines or penalties on tax arrears shall be recognised as taxes payable.
+Taxes payable shall be recognised in account group 2030.

-6.4.6 Pursuant to the Value-Added Tax Act, VAT is charged on supplies of goods and services in the course of business activities by the university as a person liable to value added tax.
+6.4.6 Pursuant to the Value-Added Tax Act, VAT shall be charged on supplies of goods and services made in the course of the university’s business activities as a taxable person.

-Upon deduction of input value added tax the university uses the method combining direct calculation and proportional deduction.
-Financing source based VAT records are kept for each financing source.
-Financing sources are divided into three groups in terms of VAT calculation:
+For the deduction of input VAT, the university shall apply a method combining direct attribution and proportional deduction.
+VAT records by financing source shall be maintained for each financing source.
+Financing sources shall be classified into three groups for VAT purposes:

-1) the sources whose income is subject to VAT and the input value added tax on expenses is deductible;
+• sources whose income is subject to VAT and for which input VAT on related expenses is deductible;

-2) sources whose income is tax-free and input value added tax on expenses is charged to the university;
+• sources whose income is exempt from VAT and for which input VAT on related expenses is borne by the university;

-3) sources whose revenue includes both taxable and non-taxable income and input value added tax on expenses is deducted proportionately.
+• sources whose revenue includes both taxable and exempt income and for which input VAT on related expenses is deducted proportionately.

-As a rule, proportional deduction of input value added tax is applied upon acquisition of non-current assets of the university.
+As a rule, proportional deduction of input VAT shall be applied upon acquisition of non-current assets.

-According to the Value-Added Tax Act , input value added tax must not be deducted from fringe benefits, gifts and goods or services relating to the reception of guests, regardless of the financing source.
+In accordance with the Value-Added Tax Act, input VAT shall not be deducted on fringe benefits, gifts, or goods and services relating to the reception of guests, irrespective of the financing source.

-The proportion of input value added tax shall be determined taking into account the proportion of taxable supply effected during a calendar year, where the input value added tax can be deducted pursuant to the Value-Added Tax Act, to total supply.
-The total supply shall include revenue from non-business activities (government grants, grants).
+The proportion of deductible input VAT shall be determined based on the ratio of taxable supplies made during a calendar year (for which input VAT is deductible pursuant to the Value-Added Tax Act) to total supplies.
+Total supplies shall include revenue from non-business activities (e.g. government grants and other grants).

-6.4.4 Accruals are recognised in the account group 2032, where accrued expenses during the reporting period for which no invoice is prepared or an invoice has not yet been received are recorded.
-Accruals include calculated but unpaid scholarships and grants, accrued interest payable on loan liabilities and credit card transactions.
+6.4.4 Accruals shall be recognised in account group 2032 and shall include expenses accrued during the reporting period for which no invoice has been issued or received.
+Accruals shall include, inter alia, calculated but unpaid scholarships and grants, accrued interest payable on loan liabilities, and credit card transactions.

-Scholarships shall be accounted for in compliance with the Rector’s directive “The basis for awarding and the procedure for payment of scholarships”.
+Scholarships shall be accounted for in accordance with the Rector’s directive “The Basis for Awarding and the Procedure for Payment of Scholarships”.

-6.4.5 Grants payable are recognised in the account group 2035, where a liability to pay/pass on government grants is recorded, for which the period when the grant expenses are recognised has arrived (the university has incurred expenses for which it is entitled to receive a grant), but the grant provider or intermediary has not transferred the money yet.
+6.4.5 Grants payable shall be recognised in account group 2035 and shall include liabilities to pay or transfer government grants where the period in which the related grant expenses are recognised has occurred (i.e. the university has incurred eligible expenses), but the grant provider or intermediary has not yet transferred the funds.

-6.4.6 Other payables are recognised in the account group 2036, which include unexplained receipts, guarantee fees, payables related to government grants and co-financing.
+6.4.6 Other payables shall be recognised in account group 2036 and shall include unidentified receipts, guarantee deposits, and payables related to government grants and co-financing.

-6.4.7 Prepayments received for grants are recognised in the account group 2038, which include funds received for grants, for which the period, in which related revenue or grants related to assets are recognised, has not arrived yet (expenses have not been incurred or other terms or other eligibility conditions have not been met).
+6.4.7 Prepayments received for grants shall be recognised in account group 2038 and shall include funds received for grants for which the period in which related revenue or grants related to assets are recognised has not yet occurred (i.e. expenses have not been incurred or other eligibility conditions have not been met).

-6.4.8 Other advances received and deferred income are recognised in the account group 2039, which include prepayments by buyers that are likely to be recognised as revenue within the next 12 months in the period for which the income was received.
-Deferred income below the capitalisation threshold of non-current assets is recognised as revenue immediately without distribution over future periods.
+6.4.8 Other advances received and deferred income shall be recognised in account group 2039 and shall include prepayments received from customers that are expected to be recognised as revenue within the next twelve months in the period to which the income relates.
+Deferred income below the capitalisation threshold for non-current assets shall be recognised as revenue immediately without allocation to future period.

 6.5 Provisions